pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

   the next of the same type, or same query (see :py:func:`findFirstNavAidOfType`, or :py:func:`findNavAid`).
 It is very fast, so one strategy is to enumerate through the full navaid database if you're trying to do anything complicated (e.g., find all navaids with the same frequency).

- .. warning:: due to a bug in the SDK, when fix loading is disabled in the rendering settings screen, calling this routine with the last airport returns a bogus navaid.
-Using this navaid can crash X-Plane.
+If you're looking for all navaids of the same type, you can iterate between ``getFirstNavAidOfType()`` and ``getLastNavAidOfType()``: navaids of the same type are guaranteed to be grouped together, though they are not guaranteed to be sequentially continuous.

  >>> navRef = xp.getFirstNavAid()
  >>> navRef = xp.getNextNavAid(navRef)